blheson/rocketfuel-woocommerce-payment-gateway/README.md

 * Go to your RocketFuel merchant account
 * Click "Edit" in the bottom left corner.
 A window will pop up.
 * Paste callback URL and click "Save".
+* If your website does not follow standard woocommerce structure, there's possibility that the plug-in will not work as expected
 # Changelog

 2.0.1 Added overlay on checkout page.